 It Keeps The Dream Alive

-“The virus can stop our travel plans but it can’t stop our travel dreams¨, Rick Steves commented in a recent interview with the New York Times.
-With the current pandemic in full swing, I’m sure I don’t just speak for myself when I say there are many places that we all long to travel to again right now.
+“The virus can stop our travel plans but it can’t stop our travel dreams¨, Rick Steves commented in a recent interview with the New York Times during the COVID-19 pandemic.
+With the recent global health crisis, I’m sure I don’t just speak for myself when I say there are many places that we all long to travel to again right now.

-Gives You Something to Look Forward To
+It Gives You Something to Look Forward To

 In a recent interview with Nat Geo, Killingsworth said: “Our future-mindedness can be a source of joy if we know good things are coming, and travel is an especially good thing to have to look forward to.”